Security-Onion-Solutions/securityonion-docs/cases.rst

 Cases
 =====

 Starting in Security Onion 2.3.100, we have a new Cases interface for case management.
 It allows you to manage your cases from start to finish including escalating logs from :ref:`alerts` and :ref:`hunt`, assigning analysts, commenting, adding attachments, and tracking observables.
+Check out our Sneak Peak video at https://youtu.be/X4YqxdX-vkA!

 Installation
 ------------